naslab-projects/ME597-Fall2024/1-ROS_2_Basics/1-Lab_1_instructions.md

   3. Pick a frequency between 1 Hz and 20 Hz.
 Give this script an appropriate name and place it in `task_1/task_1/`

 #### Part C: Basic Subscriber
   4. Write a simple ROS 2 subscriber node in Python, within this pkg, that prints out 2x the quantity of the data received.
+Make sure to print both the original and doubled value in the same message.
+Please only log the subscriber data for submission.
 Give this script an appropriate name and place it in `task_1/task_1/`
   5. Run the publisher and subscriber nodes, in different terminals, to verify everything works as intended.
   6. Also verify with these commands:
       * $`ros2 node list`